ztlevi/ML_101/docs/Neural_Networks/Different_types_of_Convolution.md

 <figcaption style="text-align:center">The correlations between filters of adjacent layers in a Network-in-Network model trained on CIFAR10, when trained with 1, 2, 4, 8 and 16 filter groups.
 The image is adopted from this [article](https://blog.yani.io/filter-group-tutorial/).</figcaption>
 </figure>

 The image above is the correlation across filters of adjacent layers, when the model is trained with 1, 2, 4, 8, and 16 filter groups.
-The article proposed one reasoning ([link](https://blog.yani.io/filter-group-tutorial/)): “The effect of filter groups is to learn with a block-diagonal structured sparsity on the channel dimension… the filters with high correlation are learned in a more structured way in the networks with filter groups.
+The article proposed one reasoning ([link](https://blog.yani.io/filter-group-tutorial/)): “The effect of filter groups is to learn with a block-diagonal structured sparsity on the channel dimension... the filters with high correlation are learned in a more structured way in the networks with filter groups.
 In effect, filter relationships that don’t have to be learned are on longer parameterized.
 In reducing the number of parameters in the network in this salient way, it is not as easy to over-fit, and hence a regularization-like effect allows the optimizer to learn more accurate, more efficient deep networks.”

 <figure>
 <img src="../../assets/conv_47.png" alt="" style="width:100%;display:block;margin-left:auto;margin-right:auto;"/>